NeonGeckoCom/neon-docs/docs/skill_development/language-support/using-nice-date-and-time-functions-for-your-language.md

 ## The configuration file

 The section [Configuration file for en-us](# Configuration file for en-us) contains an example configuration file.
-The configuration file contains several main sections, some of which contains maps from numbers to words to be spoken, others containing the format template to use when the pronounceable string is created.
+The configuration file contains several main sections, some of which contain maps from numbers to words to be spoken, others containing the format template to use when the pronounceable string is created.

 The template sections are: